jameshanlon/cheese/cheese/pages/testimonials.md

 ## From the 2018/19 surveying season (phase 4)

+- *"The CHEESE survey has made us much more aware of the energy we're using.
+  The surveyors were fantastic; knowledgeable, thorough, and gave practical and achievable advice.
+In fact, a lot of the suggestions made to improve the efficiency of our home were either very cheap or free.
+A video is provided to you of the entire survey which we found useful to refer back to.
+We were also provided with various pieces of equipment for a month to help us track and understand our energy use."*

 - *"Thank you for the heat loss survey - it was both interesting and eye opening, and the information and experience shared by Richard and Steve was very helpful.
 Being in a rental there's a limit to what I can do, so having